Cancer of unknown primary

 Endoscopy

 This procedure is used to look inside the body for any abnormal areas.
-A thin, flexible tube with a light and camera on the end, called an endoscope, is inserted through a natural opening (such as the mouth, anus or vagina) or through a small cut made by the surgeon.
-The endoscope has a small cutting instrument on the end so a biopsy can be taken at the same time if something suspicious is seen.
-The most common types of endoscopies are listed below.
+It is done with an endoscope – a thin, flexible tube with a light and camera on the end.
+The endoscope is put into the body through a natural opening (such as the mouth) or a small cut made by the surgeon.

 Type of endoscopy